Annotations in the List of Works Cited:

 - Valencia – the city El Cid conquered from the Moors in 1094 and held it until his death in 1099.
 Though nominally El Cid administered it in the name of Alfonso, the king of Castile, de facto he controlled it completely.
 After his death, his body was initially buried in the monastery of San Pedro de Cardeña and then brought back to the Burgos cathedral.
 Valencia fell back to the Moors in 1102 and they held it for 175 years (Linehan 29).

 - Ignez da Castro – Ines de Castro (1325-1355).
-Pound sees Ignez as a Koré figure: he had compared her to Proserpina in Three Cantos II: 171-193 in a free interpretation of lines in Camoes (Companion to Three Cantos II: n.39-42).
+Pound sees Ignez as a Koré figure: he had compared her to Proserpina in Three Cantos II: 171-193 in a free interpretation of lines in Camoes (OCCEP TC II: n.39-42).
 Like the goddess, she was a much-loved young woman who died suddenly, leaving huge bereavement behind.
-Assassinated by knights on the order of the king Alphonso IV, she was dug out of her tomb after her lover, Prince Pedro, became king of Portugal in 1357.
+Assassinated by knights on the order of the king Alphonso IV, she was dug out of her tomb after her lover and later secret husband, Prince Pedro, became king of Portugal in 1357, two years after her death.
 Pedro put her corpse on the throne, forcing his courtiers to kiss her hand and acknowledge her in death what they had refused her in life – the dignity of queen of Portugal.

 Pound interpolated the reference to Ignez into the text of the present canto after the publication of A Draft of XVI Cantos: Ronald Bush remarked that it was to serve as a reminder of the story, dealt more extensively in canto XXX (192).
 Another reason may be the several references to Persephone and her “house” in the canto.